-In our last post, we discussed why and how you can maintain legacy systems — without foregoing modern BI capabilities.
+In my last post, I discussed why and how you can maintain legacy systems -- without foregoing modern BI capabilities.
 NoSQL offers a powerful way to monitor KPIs in close to real-time, which helps with decision-making, forecasting, and SLA adherence.

 Consider the case of Marriott, which has already implemented NoSQL with great success.
 The hotel chain — with more than 4,200 properties in 79 countries — recently moved its central reservation system to NoSQL.
 According to Diginomica, the main driver behind the change was the need to better compete in the digital economy by using an open architecture that enabled faster, more reliable deployment of critical applications.
 Marriott gained high availability, scalability (aided by commodity hardware) and overall superior business agility through its switch to NoSQL.
 Once Marriott's properties are fully live, there could be 30 million documents being accessed at 4,000 transactions per second.